Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Why Was He So Feared?

-Blackbeard, though christened Edward Teach, earned his name because of the great display he would portray while in battle.
+Blackbeard, though christened Edward Teach, earned his name because of the magnificent display he would portray while in battle.
 He wove hemp into his very long black beard, lighting the wicks on fire.
 The flames would sputter and smoke, giving him a demonic appearance.
-He decorated his natural stout, tall build, with a fur cap, black coat, and tall boots.
+He decorated his natural stout, tall build with a fur cap, black coat, and tall boots.
 If the sight of him did not scare the men aboard a ship, then the swords and sling with six guns he wore would.
-He seldom used this weaponry, since most ships surrendered at the mere sight of him.
+He seldom used this weaponry since most ships surrendered at the mere sight of him.
 They would allow him to pillage anything he wanted without a fight.

 The Truth about Him

 In 1716, when the Blackbeard's reign of terror began, he joined the Jamaican ship, where pirate Benjamin Hornigold led.
 He began serving under Hornigold as captain after they captured a French slave ship called "the Concorde" in November 1717.
 When Hornigold took advantage of the amnesty extended to privateers, Edward Teach commanded alone.